Sophia Loren: Family and childhood

-Sofia Costanza Brigida Villani Scicolone was born on September 20, 1934, in the Clinica Regina Margherita in Rome, Italy, the daughter of Romilda Villani (1910–1991) and Riccardo Scicolone Murillo (1907–1976).
-Her father, "having had no success as an engineer", worked temporarily for the national railway Ferrovie dello Stato Italiane.
-Loren claimed in her autobiography that her father was of noble descent, by virtue of which she is entitled to call herself "Viscountess of Pozzuoli, Lady of Caserta, a title given by the House of Hohenstaufen, Marchioness of Licata Scicolone Murillo".
+Sofia Costanza Brigida Villani Scicolone was born on September 20, 1934, in the Clinica Regina Margherita in Rome, the daughter of Romilda Villani (1910–1991) and Riccardo Scicolone Murillo (1907–1976).
+Her mother was a piano teacher and aspiring actress, and her father a failed engineer who worked temporarily for the national railway Ferrovie dello Stato Italiane.
+Loren claimed in her autobiography that he was of noble descent, by virtue of which she is entitled to call herself "Viscountess of Pozzuoli, Lady of Caserta, a title given by the House of Hohenstaufen, Marchioness of Licata Scicolone Murillo".

-Loren's father, Riccardo Scicolone, refused to marry Villani, leaving the piano teacher and aspiring actress without financial support.
-Loren met with her father three times, at age five, age seventeen and in 1976 at his deathbed, stating that she forgave him but had never forgotten his abandonment of her mother.
+Loren's father refused to marry her mother, leaving her without financial support.
+Loren met her father three times, at age five, age seventeen and in 1976 at his deathbed, stating that she forgave him but had never forgotten his abandonment of her mother.
 Loren's parents had another child together, her sister Maria, in 1938.
 Scicolone did not want to formally recognise Maria as his daughter.
 When Loren became successful, she paid her father in order to have her sister Maria take the Scicolone last name.
 Loren has two younger paternal half-brothers, Giuliano and Giuseppe.
 Romilda, Sofia, and Maria lived with Loren's grandmother in Pozzuoli, near Naples.

 During the Second World War, the harbour and munitions plant in Pozzuoli was a frequent bombing target of the Allies.
 During one raid, as Loren ran to the shelter, she was struck by shrapnel and wounded in the chin.
 After that, the family moved to Naples, where they were taken in by distant relatives.
 After the war, Loren and her family returned to Pozzuoli.
 Loren's grandmother Luisa opened a pub in their living room, selling homemade cherry liquor.
-Romilda Villani played the piano, Maria sang, and Loren waited on tables and washed dishes.
+Romilda played the piano, Maria sang, and Loren waited on tables and washed dishes.
 The place was popular with the American GIs stationed nearby.